giltotherescue/writing-style-prompts/README.md

 I am having trouble getting Sonnet to follow writing style instructions.
 The writing style varies considerably depending on whether ```claude-3-5-sonnet-20240620``` or ```claude-3-5-sonnet-20241022``` is used, with the older Sonnet doing a much better job of following the writing style instructions.

+To write consistently in a specific format and make it token-efficient, I am using a strategy where I provide a JSON object that describes a writing style in detail.
+This has worked well in previous versions of Sonnet.

+The new Sonnet writes with vocabulary and sentence structure that is too advanced.
+Since I am creating YouTube scripts, the writing needs to be very simple and conversational.

 ## Frame Prompt
 The goal of this prompt is to describe the unique angle and audience goals for a YouTube script we're in the process of writing.